+Any regulation adopted pursuant to Article 7 of Regulation (EU) X must clearly set out its scope.
+Therefore, the Commission must first define the relevant product and geographic market(s) and, secondly, the type of vertical restraint(s) in respect of which Regulation (EU) X will no longer apply.
+As regards the latter aspect, the Commission

+158 The Commission used its power to withdraw the benefit of previously applicable block exemption regulations in its decision of 25 March 1992 (interim measures) relating to a proceeding under Article 85 of the EEC Treaty in Case IV/34.072 – Mars/Langnese and Schöller, upheld by the judgment of 1 October 1998, Langnese-Iglo v Commission, C-279/95 P, EU:C:1998:447 and in its decision of 4 December 1991 (interim measures) relating to a proceeding under Article 85 of the EEC Treaty in Case IV/33.157 – Eco System/Peugeot.

-Any regulation referred to in Article 6 VBER must clearly set out its scope.
-Therefore, the Commission must firstly define the relevant product and geographic market(s), and secondly the type of vertical restraint in respect of which the VBER will no longer apply.
-As regards the latter aspect, the Commission may modulate the scope of the regulation according to the competition concern that it intends to address.
-For instance, while all parallel networks of single-branding type arrangements may be taken into account in view of establishing the 50% market coverage ratio, the Commission may nevertheless restrict the scope of a regulation adopted pursuant to Article 6 VBER to non-compete obligations exceeding a certain duration.
-Thus, agreements of a shorter duration or of a less restrictive nature might be left unaffected, in consideration of the lesser degree of foreclosure attributable to such restraints.
-Similarly, if, on a particular market, undertakings practice selective distribution in combination with additional restraints, such as non-compete obligations or quantity-forcing, a regulation adopted pursuant to Article 6 VBER may concern only such additional restraints.
-Where appropriate, the Commission may also specify the market share level which, in the specific market context, may be regarded as insufficient to bring about a significant contribution by an individual undertaking to the cumulative effect.
+may modulate the scope of the regulation according to the competition concern that it intends to address.
+For instance, while all parallel networks of single-branding type arrangements may be taken into account when determining the 50% market coverage ratio, the Commission may nevertheless restrict the scope of the regulation that it adopts pursuant to Article 7 of Regulation (EU) X to non-compete obligations that exceed a certain duration.
+Thus, agreements of a shorter duration or of a less restrictive nature may be left unaffected, in view of the lesser degree of foreclosure attributable to such restraints.
+Similarly, if, on a particular market, undertakings use selective distribution in combination with additional restraints, such as non-compete obligations or quantity forcing, a regulation adopted pursuant to Article 7 of Regulation (EU) X might concern only such additional restraints.
+Where appropriate, the Commission may also specify the level of market share which, in the specific market context, may be regarded as insufficient for an individual undertaking to make a significant contribution to the cumulative effect.

-Article 1a of the Empowerment Regulation requires that a regulation adopted pursuant to Article 6 VBER foresees a transitional period of not less than six months before it becomes applicable.
-This period is meant to enable the undertakings concerned to adapt their vertical agreements accordingly.
+In accordance with Article 1a of Regulation No 19/65/EEC, a regulation adopted pursuant to Article 7 of Regulation (EU) X must fix a transitional period of not less than six months before it becomes applicable.
+That period is intended to enable the undertakings concerned to adapt their vertical agreements accordingly.

-A regulation adopted pursuant to Article 6 VBER will not affect the exempted status of the agreements concerned for the period preceding the date of application of this regulation.
+A regulation adopted pursuant to Article 7 of Regulation (EU) X will not affect the exempted status of the agreements concerned for the period preceding the date of application of that regulation.

 ENFORCEMENT POLICY IN INDIVIDUAL CASES